 The complete list of projects identified in this chapter cannot be implemented by the City in the short-term, so this plan provides a list of Priority Projects that can be completed in the next five years as well as a framework for completing the additional identified projects.
-This Plan gives priority to bikeway projects that provide direct access to schools and community destinations, and provide crosstown connectivity.
+All recommendations are subject to additional study, funding availability, and consistency with updates to the City's General Plan.
+This Plan gives priority to bikeway projects that provide direct access to schools and community destinations, and provide cross-town connectivity.